 Do not limit yourself with the usual targets of marketing or regular objectives of improving ROI.
 Certainly, these are essential, but not everything.
-Narrow your goals so that the range and extent is known.
-Majority of the companies will redesign after a period of time, so it is better to go for long-term goals or timeless actions.
+Narrow your goals so that the range and extent are known.
+The majority of the companies will redesign after a period of time, so it is better to go for long-term goals or timeless actions.
 The main use of the website should be kept in mind always.
 Never ever neglect the purpose.
-Usually the companies have the main motive of being an informational repository for its users and popularize its services.
-Other aims can be to link the users to the online quote generators or attract towards the ecommerce station.
+Usually, the companies have the main motive of being an informational repository for its users and popularize their services.
+Other aims can be to link the users to the online quote generators or attract the commerce station.
 Nevertheless, the race for creating a portal with the purpose of customer interactions will always be.

 9. Leave Pre-Built Themes Aside

 Pre-built CMS themes are perceived as an excellent way to execute redesigning.
 These consist of outstanding features, are cheaper than custom template development and are high in an aesthetic appeal that is beneficial for smaller businesses.
 Websites such as themeforest.net, envato.com, templatemonster.com, etc. offer various pre-built themes.
 Unlike the general notion, these readymade themes have more negatives than positives.
 Although they enable 100% of the pre-built features still most businesses prefer only a few of them.
 Having a feature load can cost the page loading time, result in code-bloat and even cause security issues.
 Making use of the premium templates and themes can backfire the clients and then more work has to be done to restore the loss.